lawgro/magictime-installers/README.md

 # MagicTime Installers

-MagicTime is AI based Automatic Time Capture.
+MagicTime is AI based Automatic Time Capture for Lawyers.

 MagicTime captures your time automatically in the background.
 It learns, improves and shares insights over time.
 No one (including company Admins) gets access to your data.
 All your data is completely private and visible only to you.

 # How it works
-1. Install MagicTime App on your Mac/ PC one time.
+1. Install MagicTime App on your Mac/Windows one time.
 2. It builds your timesheet in the background.
 3. Review & file in just few seconds
 Thats it!!!